 A programme which empowers teachers with the confidence and skills to deliver inspiring and motivating STEM (science, technology, engineering and maths) lessons to primary pupils has launched in Clackmannanshire and North Lanarkshire.

-RAiSE (Raising Aspirations in Science Education), Clackmannanshire Council and North Lanarkshire Council have appointed a Primary Science Development Officers (PSDOs) to develop and deliver professional learning, create STEM networks and organise community events for the authority’s 18 primary schools.
+RAiSE (Raising Aspirations in Science Education), Clackmannanshire Council and North Lanarkshire Council have appointed a Primary Science Development Officers (PSDOs) to develop and deliver professional learning, create STEM networks and organise community events.

 RAiSE is a programme of The Wood Foundation, Education Scotland, Scottish Government and participating local authorities.